 Red is the color of Valentine's Day, but the taste of this luscious dessert recipe is all chocolate.
 This elegant cheesecake marries red velvet flavor with a creamy twist.

 Exquisite is the only word for these raspberry-filled delights.
 As elegant as this special Valentine's Day dessert looks, the pastries are surprisingly easy to prepare, bake, and fill.

 Creamy layers of cherry-flavor frosting between each tier of rich chocolate cake will make your Valentine's Day unforgettable.
 Chocolate-covered cherries are a gorgeous topper.

 This airy chocolate-raspberry dessert offers a light bite at the end of your Valentine's Day dinner -- and it takes just a few minutes to prepare.

-The romance of chocolate-covered strawberries takes a delightfully elegant yet lighthearted turn.
-Upside-down cupcakes are smothered in luscious ganache and topped with fresh strawberries.
+The romance of chocolate-covered strawberries takes a delightfully elegant turn in this Valentine's Day dessert recipe.
+Upside-down cupcakes are smothered in rich ganache and topped with fresh strawberries.

 This Valentine's Day, look to a classic flavor combination to please your sweetie.
 You can't go wrong when you fill crispy peanut butter cookies with sweet jam and chocolate.